A primer on the closure of algebraic complexity classes under factoring: Factoring via Hensel lifting

 To demonstrate the use of Hensel lifting in factoring, consider the problem of factoring a bivariate polynomial $f \in \mathbb{F}_q[x,y]$ of degree at most $d$, where $q = p^a$.
 The input is given in the dense representation, as in \Cref{sec:univariate-factor}.
 In fact, the univariate factoring algorithms will be used as subroutines in the bivariate setting.
-For convenience, it is useful to view the input polynomial $f$ as an element of $\left(F_q[x]\right)[y]$, thereby treating the variable $y$ informally as a constant.
+For convenience, we view $f$ as an element of $(\mathbb{F}_q[x])[y]$, effectively shifting $x$ into the base ring and treating it as a constant.

 \paragraph{\bf Resultants.} We saw in \Cref{sec:univariate-factor} that GCD is an important tool for univariate factoring algorithms.
 A closely related polynomial called the \emph{resultant} plays an important role in several factoring algorithms.